-If you prepay a rental property expense - such as insurance or interest on money borrowed - that covers a period of 12 months or less and the period ends on or before 30 June 2008, you can claim an immediate deduction.
-A prepayment that doesn't meet these criteria and is \$1,000 or more may have to be spread over two or more years.
-This is also the case if you carry on your rental activity as a business and have not elected to be taxed under the simplified tax system for small businesses.
+If you prepay a rental property expense, such as insurance or interest on money borrowed, that covers a period of 12 months or less and the period ends on or before 30 June 2012, you can claim an immediate deduction.
+A prepayment that does not meet these criteria and is \$1,000 or more may have to be spread over two or more years.
+This is also the case if you carry on your rental activity as a small business entity and have not chosen to deduct certain prepaid business expenses immediately.

-For more information, see Deductions for prepaid expenses 2007 (NAT 4170-6.2007).
+For more information, see Deductions for prepaid expenses 2011 (NAT 4170).